task-proxemics/XLeRobot/README.md

 # XLeRobot

-This is the open-source repo for XLeRobot, including hardware desgins, bill of materials, modified LeRobot codes, etc.
+This is the open-source repo for XLeRobot, including hardware desgins, bill of materials, modified LeRobot codes, etc. Currently actively working....